chrislemke/ChatFred/README.md

 *That's not really a butler's hat, but it's a start!* 😅

 ## Configure the workflow (optional) 🦾
 You can tweak the workflow to your liking.
 The following parameters are available.
-Simply adjust them in the workflow configuration.
+Simply adjust them in the [workflow's configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 - **OpenAI model**: Following models are available: `Ada`, `Babbage`, `Curie`, `Davinci` (ascending quality).
 Default: `Davinci`.
 - **Temperature**: The temperature determines how greedy the generative model is.
 If the temperature is high, the model can output words other than the highest probability with a fairly high probability.
 The generated text will be more diverse, but there is a higher probability of grammar errors and the generation of nonsense.
 Default: `0`.
 - **Maximum tokens**: The maximum number of tokens to generate in the completion.
 Default: `50`.